Bettinapy/Leetcode-questions/Java/Java Interview Questions.md

 ## 2. OOP

-As the name suggests, Object-Oriented Programming or OOPs refers to languages that uses objects in programming.
+As the name suggests, Object-Oriented Programming or OOPs refers to languages that use objects in programming.
 Object-oriented programming aims to implement real-world entities like inheritance, hiding, polymorphism etc in programming.
 The main aim of OOP is to bind together the data and the functions that operate on them so that no other part of the code can access this data except that function.

 There are FOUR main concepts of OOP in Java: abstraction, encapsulation, inheritance and polymorphism

 ### 2.1.
 Abstraction: Abstract classes and Interfaces

-Data Abstraction is the property by virtue of which only the essential details are displayed to the user.The trivial or the non-essentials units are not displayed to the user.
+Data Abstraction is the property by virtue of which only the essential details are displayed to the user.
+The trivial or the non-essentials units are not displayed to the user.
 Ex: A car is viewed as a car rather than its individual components.

 Data Abstraction may also be defined as the process of identifying only the required characteristics of an object ignoring the irrelevant details.
 The properties and behaviours of an object differentiate it from other objects of similar type and also help in classifying/grouping the objects.